Kru5hna/EV09_CodeLayers/README.md

-# LogicLayers
+# CodeLayers

 > **Envision Datathon Project** - Grey Market Detection and Analysis Solution

 ## 🎯 Project Overview

-LogicLayers Presents a comprehensive data analysis solution developed for the Envision Datathon, focusing on detecting and analyzing grey market activities in e-commerce platforms.
+CodeLayers Presents a comprehensive data analysis solution developed for the Envision Datathon, focusing on detecting and analyzing grey market activities in e-commerce platforms.
 The project leverages machine learning and statistical techniques to identify suspicious seller behavior and counterfeit product distribution patterns.

 ## 📊 Problem Statement